0 Helpful / 1 Not

 6 Helpful / 1 Not

 Pros: Cement Tees Clear path through park not hard to follow.
-Hole 14 has to be one of the better holes on course.
-2 routes.
+Hole 17 has to be one of the better holes on course major improvements on that hole removing multiple tree requiring 2 good shots to get a 3.
 Hole 1 is a good hole length to a basket position down the hill, and Hole 2 plays pretty fair control your disc and get out of the woods with something on it and you might have a putt.
 Hole 7 lost some trees and has gotten better.
-If you put a good line on your disc you should end up down in the forest aways with a chance for an upshot.
+Multiple pins on a couple different holes have changed the feel of this course since some of the pictures were taken and most of the brush in pictures has been beaten back.
+Multiple holes in the wood have received wood chips and even a culvert on Hole 9; Hole 10 is immensly better than when the pictures were taken.
+Now could be one of the best holes on the course.
+Hole 18 has been changed and lengthened as well.

-Cons: lots of dead branches, downed trees, some holes lose the idea of a fairway.
+Cons: course has some dead branches, downed trees, some holes lose the idea of a fairway.
 Many holes start with a good fairway and end up with a smattering tree wall right in front or around basket.
-Hole 10 in particular has trees with no discernable route off the teepad.
 Some holes feel like they would play better with one or two or 8 trees missing.
-If not for hole 1 and hole 7 you did get much chance for distance on this course no need to bring out your big guns to have a good drive.
+Silly mando on Hole 15

 Other Thoughts: This course is a frequent hit of mine as it requires accuracy and even then you can get a bad kick and be in trouble.
-Like this course for the challenge as trees need to be taken out this place may become more enjoyable.
+Like this course for the challenge.
 Its a decent course.
 Definately need to know how to throw or it could be a long trip around this place.
+Overall I have raised this course from 2.5 to 3 it has got better by a lot.
+Can still be messy at times with water but for the most part it is a good measuring stick of ones talent and control of a disc.

 6 of 7 people found this review helpful.